Hampshire Hikes & Historical Sites

 Due to the ongoing COVID-19 pandemic, we may unfortunately need to withdraw a tour that is currently confirmed to operate and we therefore reserve the right to cancel your booking.
 We would always do our utmost to give you plenty of notice should we have to do this.
 Selected elements of this tour, including local attractions and restaurants, may change at late notice.
 Please ensure you have valid insurance cover before you travel.

-You depart the UK on your overnight flight to Kathmandu.
+We depart the UK on our overnight flight to Kathmandu.

 On arrival in Kathmandu airport we transfer to our centrally located hotel.
 There may be time for a stroll around for those with the energy after the flight.
 Our hotel is located close by the lively Thamel tourist area which is well worth a look around.
 In the evening we will have a welcome dinner in a local restaurant.

 Today, you'll enjoy an included sightseeing tour exploring this fascinating city.
 The pace will be relaxed but you'll have plenty to see.
 Highlights include Durbar Square and Swayambhunath, magnificently set on a hill top just outside the city.
 Swayambhunath is known as the monkey temple.
 The reason for this will be obvious on arrival.
 This is an important place of worship for both Hindus and Buddhists.
 Kathmandu's Durbar Square is listed as a UNESCO World Heritage Site and is one of the three Durbar Squares in the Kathmandu Valley.
 Here you will find some of the best examples of the local architecture.
 It is still possible to see the after effects of the 2015 earthquake but Nepal has done a wonderful job with reconstruction.